CNHume/Samples/README.md

 ## How do I get set up?

-Most of the Python samples assume a Python 2.7 environment.
+The Python samples assume a Python 3.13 environment.

 Some of the C# projects may require C# 12 features provided by Visual Studio 2022, and the .NET 8.0 Framework.